tonyh1306/OBRE-Vision-through-a-screen/intellij/doc/use-cases/analyze-video.md

-# Real-time Object Recognition
+# Recognize Objects in Video

 ## 1. Primary actor and goals
-__User__: Wants a fast responding speech text that is able to recognize what object is on video stream from the camera.
+__User__: Wants to recognize what objects are in the video stream from the camera and receive real-time audio descriptions.

 ## 2. Preconditions

 What must be true prior to the start of the use case.

-* We are not going to have a log-in system for the purpose of an easy-use and quick-access of the app
+* We are not going to have a log-in system for the purpose of easy-use and quick-access of the app.
 * The camera is working and is granted permission.
-* There's enough lighting and the object is visible and not obscure.
+* There is enough lighting and the objects are visible and not obscured.

 ## 3. Post-conditions